mdibl/biocore_automated-pca/README.md

     16. ExperimentName\_Z_threshold.txt -> The counts table after Z-transformation, and filtered for sufficient variation and expression level (step 4).
 Thresholds are indicated in JSON -> input_variables -> sd_precentage_threshold and JSON -> input_variables -> mean_precentage_threshold

+    17. ExperimentName\_meaningful\_pc_loading_scores_transformed.txt -> Loading scores only of the PC that were found to be meaningful through linear regression (see step 6), transformed by each principal component to a scale of -1 to 1 via multiplication by the corresponding eigenvalue.

   - /figures: